avladev/mathcp/README.md

 It consists of `Loop` and `Tickable` classes.

-Simplest explanation how in general this works is:
+Simplest explanation how this works:

 ```python
 def loop(tickables):